-The Consolidated Financial Statements include the accounts of PE and its wholly owned subsidiaries.
+The Consolidated Financial Statements include the accounts of SoCalGas and its subsidiaries.
 The Company's policy is to consolidate all subsidiaries that are more than 50 percent owned and controlled.
 All material intercompany accounts and transactions have been eliminated.
 As a subsidiary of Sempra Energy, the Company receives certain services therefrom.
 Although it is charged its allocable share of the cost of such services, that cost is less than if the Company had to provide those services itself.